laytreynolds/Email-Project/README.md

 # Email-Project

+**NOTE**

+Accidental merge of "feature-Custom-Query" into "Main" due to click error.

 This is the final project of my QA Academy Software Development course.
 The project puts together Agile methodologies, Java fundamentals and back-end, server side requests.